Parameter Estimation with the Ordered $\ell_{2}$ Regularization via an Alternating Direction Method of Multipliers: Experiments

 \section{Experiments}

-We conducted a series of experiments on both simulated and real data to examine the performance of a proposed method.
-In this section, first, we discuss a concept to select a correct sequence of $(\lambda_{i})$s.
-Second, we present an experiment on synthetic data that describes the convergence of the lasso, SortedL1, ADMM-O$\ell_{2}$, and ADMM-O$\ell_{1, 2}$.
-Finally, we apply the proposed method to a real feature selection dataset.
-We also analyze the performance of our ADMM-O$\ell_{1, 2}$ method in comparison with state-of-the-art methods: the lasso and SortedL1.
-We chose these two methods for comparison because they are very similar to our method except they use the regular lasso and the ordered lasso, respectively, while our model employs the ordered $\ell_{1, 2}$ regularization with ADMM.\\ \textbf{Experimental setting:} The algorithms were implemented on Scala Spark\textsuperscript{ \texttrademark} with Scala code in both distributed and non-distributed versions.
-We carried out a distributed version of experiments in a cluster of virtual machines with four nodes: one master and three slaves.
-Each node has 10 GB of memory, 8 cores, CentOS release 6.2, amd64: core-4.0-noarch.
-Apache spark\textsuperscript{ \texttrademark}1.5.1 was deployed on it.
-We also used IntelliJ IDEA 15 ULTIMATE as a Scala editor, interactive build tool sbt version 0.13.8, and Scala version 2.10.4.
-While the standalone machine is a Lenovo desktop running Windows 7 Ultimate with an Intel\textsuperscript{ \textregistered} Core\textsuperscript{ \texttrademark} i\textsubscript{3} Duo 3.20 GHz CPU and 4 GB of memory.
-We used MATLAB\textsuperscript{ \textregistered} ® version 8.2.0.701 running on a single machine to draw all figures.
-The source code of the lasso, SortedL1 and ADMM-O$\ell_{1, 2}$ are available on \cite{lasso}, \cite{SortedL1}, and \cite{ADMMOL2}, respectively.
+A series of experiments were conducted on both simulated and real data to examine the performance of a~proposed method.
+In this section, first, a~concept to select a~correct sequence of $(\lambda_{k})$s is discussed.
+Second, an~experiment on synthetic data is presented that describes the convergence of the lasso, SortedL1, ADMM-O$\ell_{2}$, and~ADMM-O$\ell_{1, 2}$.
+Finally, the~proposed method is applied to a~real feature selection dataset.
+The performance of the ADMM-O$\ell_{1, 2}$ method is analyzed in comparison with state-of-the-art methods: the lasso and SortedL1.
+These two methods are chosen for comparison because they are very similar to the ADMM-O$\ell_{1, 2}$ method except they use the regular lasso and the ordered lasso, respectively, while ADMM-O$\ell_{1, 2}$ model employs the ordered $\ell_{1, 2}$ regularization with ADMM.

+\textbf{Experimental setting:} The algorithms were implemented on Scala Spark{\texttrademark} with Scala code in both distributed and non-distributed versions.
+A distributed version of experiments was carried out in a~cluster of virtual machines with four nodes: one master and three slaves.
+Each node has 10 GB of memory, 8 cores, CentOS release 6.2, and~amd64: core-4.0-noarch.
+Apache spark{\texttrademark} 1.5.1 was deployed on it.
+The scholars also used IntelliJ IDEA 15 ULTIMATE as a~Scala editor, interactive build tool sbt version 0.13.8, and~Scala version 2.10.4.
+The standalone machine is a~Lenovo desktop running Windows 7 Ultimate with an~Intel{\texttrademark} Core{\texttrademark} i\textsubscript{3} Duo 3.20 GHz CPU and 4 GB of memory.
+The scholars used MATLAB{\texttrademark} version 8.2.0.701 running on a~single machine to draw all figures.
+The source codes of the lasso, SortedL1, and~ADMM-O$\ell_{1, 2}$ are available at References~\citep{lasso,SortedL1,ADMMOL2}, respectively.

-\subsection{Adjusting the regularizing sequence $(\lambda_{i})$ for the ordered ridge regression}
+\subsection{Adjusting the Regularizing Sequence $(\lambda_{k})$ for the Ordered Ridge Regression}